 Whether you're fishing, rafting or hiking along the mighty Cattaraugus Creek, you will see some of the most spectacular scenery in Western New York.
-Be noted however, this can be a very dangerous place with large drop offs, vast wilderness, and sweeping currents.
+Please note, however, this can be a very dangerous place with large drop offs, vast wilderness, and sweeping currents.

 Adventure Bound onthefly - 716-217-4047 or AdventureBoundontheFly.com

 Sweetwater Fly Fishing Guide Service - 716-472-3934 or WNYFlyFishing.com

 Zoar Valley Multiple Use Area